Christopher Nolan's next film could see a significantly delayed streaming debut

 It was reported last week that visionary director Christopher Nolan signed with Universal for his next film, officially ending a nine-film streak with Warner Bros. that started with 2002's Insomnia.

-Now, The Hollywood Reporter has lifted the veil on what the studio and filmmaker's high-level negotiations entail, offering alleged insider accounts on budgets, theatrical windows and more.
+Now, The Hollywood Reporter has lifted the veil on what the studio and filmmaker's high-level negotiations entailed, offering alleged insider accounts on budgets, theatrical windows and more.

 According to the report, multiple studios attempted to court the blockbuster director, who came with a number of large demands on which he was unwilling to budge.